ni/nilrt/README.md

 configuration files for building through OpenEmbedded build system.
-Note that the configuration files (that exist in the build/conf directory) include some basic default configurations, allowing modification or overriding of these default configurations
+Note that the configuration files (that exist in the build/conf directory) include some basic default configurations, allowing modification or overriding of these default configurations.

+    Set an appropriate MACHINE variable so that bitbake can tune builds of NILRT for your hardware.

+    Run the following command to configure for ARM targets:

+        export MACHINE=xilinx-zynqhf

+    or the following command to configure for x64 targets:

+        export MACHINE=x64

+    **NOTE** It's not recommended to run bitbake for different MACHINE's in the same workspace (build directory).

 3. Build the package or packages that you want for your target.
 For example, to build Python, Ruby, and Apache for Zynq targets, run the following commands:

-        export MACHINE=xilinx-zynq
         bitbake python ruby apache2

     To build every package in National Instruments' feed, run the